 Time to give Starbucks a pat on the back for their green marketing and green design efforts?
 Should we applaud Starbucks for these reusable plastic cups and thank them for being a leader in sustainability?
 (Enter science nerd side of me stage left).
 Not so fast!….I’ve got more questions than Starbucks’ website seems to be answering.

-What about all the energy needed to create these reusable cups?
+What about all the energy needed to create these reusable plastic cups?
 Are we just wasting more energy to create these rather than continue to sip from the single-use disposable paper cups?
 (How many paper cups does one need to avoid before offsetting the impacts of the plastic?)

-Chances are, Starbucks regulars like me are going to wash these cups in the dishwasher (top shelf).
+Chances are, Starbucks regulars like me are going to wash these reusable plastic cups in the dishwasher (top shelf).
 This will require a lot of energy, soap and hot water (ditto for washing in the sink).
 How does this compare to the environmental impacts of a disposable paper cup?

-As emblazoned on the cups, they are ‘recyclable*’ with an asterisk — noting that they are not recyclable in all areas.
+As emblazoned on the cups, they are recyclable* with an asterisk — noting that they are not actually recyclable in all areas.
 So chances are they will wind up in landfills where they’ll likely sit for 500 years.
 Will Starbucks take them back for recycling?
 I didn’t see any signage or recycling bins to that effect.

-I’ve heard these reusable plastic cups are produced in China, so I’m wondering if they are traveling further than the throwaway paper cups – producing more greenhouse gases in the process.
+I’ve heard these Starbucks reusable plastic cups are produced in China, so I’m wondering if they are traveling further than the throwaway paper cups – producing more greenhouse gases in the process.

 To date, despite checking their website, asking the Starbucks baristas, and perusing other reports, I have not been able to find answers to my questions.
-Until I do, I’m sticking with my stainless steel coffee mug for my caffeine boost fill-ups (and I still get the ten-cents off).
+Until I do, I’m sticking with my stainless steel coffee cup for my caffeine boost fill-ups (and I still get the ten-cents off).

-What do you think – does this reusable and recyclable plastic cup really help to cut down on waste or not?
+What do you think – does this Starbucks reusable and recyclable plastic cup really help to cut down on waste or not?
 Is it good green marketing — or simply greenwash?
 Or perhaps somewhere in-between?

 Miranda,

 It’s always useful to question the status quo and alternatives, but I don’t view it as an either/or thing.
 Each cup type may provide an option to a different “segment” of users.
-No cup type offers a total “solution” and there will never be “0″ impact of anything. (“Zero” landfill ?-please…) Kudos to SB for even raising and trying to deal with the issue-think of all the other places that aren’t-Dunkin, Baskin Robbins, etc…small stores, etc…
+No cup type offers a total “solution” and there will never be “0” impact of anything. (“Zero” landfill ?-please…) Kudos to SB for even raising and trying to deal with the issue-think of all the other places that aren’t-Dunkin, Baskin Robbins, etc…small stores, etc…

 I’m with you-bring your own, if you can (may not be possible for a public commute into a City for an all day mtg).